Solar Panel ROI Calculator

 Common Mistakes to Avoid

-Forgetting inverter replacement costs.
-Central inverters typically last 10 to 12 years and cost $2,000 to $5,000 to replace.
-Microinverters last 20+ years but are more expensive upfront.
+Not accounting for inverter replacement costs in 25-year ROI.
+String inverters typically last 10 to 12 years and cost $2,000 to $5,000 to replace.
+Microinverters last 20+ years but have higher upfront cost.
+Omitting inverter replacement understates total system cost by $2,000 to $5,000 in a 25-year projection.

 Frequently Asked Questions